SatoshiumAI/satoshium-us/beacon/records/README.md

 A Superseded Published signal should remain traceable when governance permits.

-Where a replacement exists, the Register or individual record should make that relationship discoverable.
+Where a replacement exists, Beacon Records or the individual record should make that relationship discoverable.

 Conceptually: